yanglinz/personal-site/src/posts/using-honeycomb/index.md

 keeping the application on life-support.

 So our small feature team of 2 engineers would help with its migration off of the legacy Kubernetes cluster onto the better managed AWS ECS cluster.
-Along the way, we'd also wanted to knock off some obvious bugs and performance issues that'd had been largely ignored.
-This was a classic case of bit rot, and it definitely needed some TLC.
+Perhaps more importantly, we'd also wanted to knock off some obvious bugs and performance issues along the way.
+These were fairly significant issues that'd had been largely ignored because of the difficulty/fear in deploying the application.
+This was a classic case of bit rot, and `scruffy` definitely needed some TLC.

 ## A new class of observability tools